earnestt1234/FED3_Viz/Manual.md

 - **Will there be more plots/features added?**  Yes!
 FED3 Viz will likely be worked on through Summer 2020.
 There are more features in the works, particularly in regards to the operant functions of FED3 Viz.
 Please share any suggestions for development on GitHub or the FED3 Google Group.

+- **Why can't I open more than 5 plots in a New Window?**  As of v0.3.0, a limit of 5 was placed on New Windows in order to prevent memory consumption.
+In previous versions of FED3 Viz, there was no limit, but there was also a memory leak issue: creation of any new plots (in a New Window or not) would increase the memory used by the application (by several megabytes).
+This memory usage was *un-recoverable* until the application closed; deleting plots or closing windows would not lower the memory usage.
+This would be a potential issue if one was to create many plots, or have FED3 Viz running in tandem with other applications.

+  Now, this issue has been fixed; instead of creating a new "figure" (`matplotlib.figure.Figure`) with each plot, a single one is reused.
+New Windows create additional "figures", but they can be reused when after is closed.
+A limit of 5 is used to prevent the same memory leak from occurring.
+There is no limit on the amount of plots that can be created; only how many can be visible at one time.

 - **I saved the Python code for a plot and it doesn't run.**  This could be due to many issues, but some possible causes are:

   - You are not using Python 3